 2. Internal recognition

-When morale is down, companies tend to throw money at the problem but try internal recognition instead; it doesn’t cost a dime and an Aberdeen report (titled Sales Effectiveness 2013: The Rise of #Gamification) points to it being the top non-financial motivator.
+When morale is down, companies tend to throw money at the problem, but try internal recognition instead; it doesn’t cost a dime and it can do wonders for motivating your sales team.
 Pat sales reps on their backs and publicly acknowledge their success at team meetings.
 Ask reps who closed a deal in a new vertical or capitalize on a great upsell opportunity to train their peers at the next boot camp.
 Showcase top performers to leadership giving them visibility and recognition within the company.